-Using a Nest thermostat is one of the best ways to perfect the daily schedule of your HVAC system.
-This smart thermostat can learn your preferences and automatically make improvements.
-But as you may expect, it won’t work well or at all if you see an error code on the display.
-The precise error code provides useful information about the underlying problem, something a knowledgeable technician can use to present solutions that much faster.
+Using a Nest thermostat is one of the easiest ways to optimize the day-to-day schedule of your heating and cooling.
+This smart thermostat can recognize your preferences and automatically make changes.
+But as you might expect, it won’t work correctly or at all if you see an error code on the display.
+The exact error code supplies useful information about the underlying problem, something a trained technician can use to offer solutions that much faster.

-Listed below are seven of the most common error codes you could find on your Nest thermostat.
-We’ll walk you through the basics of each error code on top of how you can address it and the approximate cost to do so.
-Remember that while the investment will ultimately be dependent on the specific Nest model, you can expect to pay about $75-$200 for repairs.
-This should also cover travel and labor costs as well as any specific parts needed to wrap up repairs.
+Here are seven of the most likely error codes you may find on your Nest thermostat.
+We’ll review the basics of each error code on top of how you might solve it and the approximate cost to do so.
+Don’t forget that while the costs will ultimately hinge on the precise Nest model, you can anticipate paying about $75-$200 for repairs.
+This should also cover travel and labor costs on top of any specific components necessary to finish repairs.

 e298 – Critical

-This critical error code is limited to new models of the Nest thermostat and shows up when the power is shut off.
-Since this is a critical power error, the thermostat will switch to the backup battery system.
-The error message will remain on the screen until the problem is resolved.
+This critical error code is limited to newer models of the Nest thermostat and appears when the power is detached from the system.
+As this is a critical power error, the thermostat will swap to the backup battery system.
+The error message will remain on display until the issue is dealt with.

-Losing power to your Nest thermostat can be for a number of reasons.
-The wiring might have disconnected or become damaged, or a disconnection might have happened further along in the electrical system.
-This could be the circuit breaker, fuse box or system switch.
-A certified technician can inspect electrical connections and wiring until they locate the source of the problem.
+Losing power to your Nest thermostat can be for numerous reasons.
+The wiring may have disconnected or become damaged, or a disconnection could have occurred further along in the electrical system.
+This may be the circuit breaker, fuse box or system switch.
+A trained technician will check electrical connections and wiring until they find the root of the problem.

 e294 – Critical

-Critical error code e294 shows up when your Nest thermostat’s wiring should be reconfigured.
-More specifically, the technician should reconfigure the R wire.
-They’ll first complete a factory reset of your thermostat to make sure it’s not simply a software error.
-If that doesn’t work, they’ll examine the wiring diagram of the thermostat and begin checking connectors.
+Critical error code e294 appears when your Nest thermostat’s wiring has to be reconfigured.
+More specifically, you’ll need the technician to reconfigure the R wire.
+They’ll first perform a factory reset of your thermostat to make sure it’s not simply a software problem.
+If that doesn’t work, they’ll check the wiring diagram of the thermostat and begin inspecting connectors.

-They’ll disconnect the power and slowly inspect each wire, making sure they are fully inserted into the connector with the proper amount of exposed copper.
-When they find the problem connector, it can be exchanged for a new one.
+They’ll detach the power and gradually check each wire, ensuring they are fully placed into the connector with the correct amount of exposed copper.
+After they pinpoint the damaged connector, it can be swapped for a new one.

 e195 – Critical

-This critical error code can surface when the weather outside is especially hot.
-The HVAC system can fail and stop giving power to your Nest thermostat.
-When this problem persists, the backup battery in your thermostat drains and the thermostat will subsequently shut down.
-Presuming the breakers are on, you can check a handful of other places before consulting a professional technician.
+This critical error code can appear when the weather outside is severely hot.
+The HVAC system can break down and stop delivering power to your Nest thermostat.
+When this problem lasts, the backup battery in your thermostat drains and the thermostat will eventually turn off.
+Assuming the breakers are on, you can examine a couple of other places before contacting a professional technician.

-Since this error can deplete your thermostat’s battery, the first step might be providing enough power to find out if this specific error code is what you’re facing.
-You can detach the thermostat from its base and deliver power with a USB cable.
-In the event it displays error code 195, you should continue to visually check components such as the wiring as well as your air conditioner’s air filter or drainage system.
-If you can’t uncover anything wrong with these components, it’s maybe best to contact a pro.
+Since this error can deplete your thermostat’s battery, the first step may be restoring enough power to find out if this specific error code is what you’re facing.
+You can disconnect the thermostat from its base and deliver power through a USB cable.
+If it reveals error code 195, you should continue to visually inspect components like the wiring as well as your air conditioner’s air filter or drainage system.
+If you can’t uncover anything wrong with these components, it’s maybe best to call a pro.

 e103 – Critical

-Another critical error code, e103 indicates an electrical malfunction with your Nest thermostat.
-More specifically, e103 can refer to an overcurrent problem, which means the wiring is receiving more power than necessary.
-This may stem from the breaker box, an error from the control board or thanks to a defective connection in the thermostat.
-A technician will meticulously examine and test the Nest’s electrical system to understand where the power is surging or why the thermostat is convinced there’s an overcurrent problem.
+Another critical error code, e103 signifies an electrical problem with your Nest thermostat.
+More specifically, e103 will refer to an overcurrent problem, which means the wiring is receiving more power than needed.
+This will sometimes stem from the breaker box, an error from the control board or because of a defective connection in the thermostat.
+Your technician needs to cautiously investigate and test the Nest’s electrical system to figure out where the power is surging or why the thermostat thinks there’s an overcurrent problem.

 n260

-While this error code isn’t critical, it might still stop you from using the Nest thermostat how you want to.
-Error code n260 pertains to the lack of a C wire or Nest Power Connector, as missing one can block your Nest from receiving adequate power.
-You can inspect the Nest’s C connector for the presence of a C wire and adjust the wiring itself if there is.
-If not, you need a Nest Power Connector.
+Although this error code isn’t critical, it could still stop you from using the Nest thermostat how you want to.
+Error code n260 pertains to the lack of a C wire or Nest Power Connector, as missing one can block your Nest from getting enough power.
+You can examine the Nest’s C connector for the presence of a C wire and modify the wiring itself if there is.
+If not, you can get a Nest Power Connector.

-During installation of a Nest Power Connector, you will sometimes notice error code E297 be displayed.
-This can be remedied by updating your thermostat in Settings -> Software -> Update.
-If the Power Connector has already been installed, you’ll instead have to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.
+With installation of a Nest Power Connector, you will sometimes notice error code E297 appear.
+This can be dealt with by updating your thermostat in Settings -> Software -> Update.
+If the Power Connector is already installed, you’ll instead be required to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.

 e104 – Critical

-Just like error code e103, e104 is a critical error that’s the result of an overcurrent.
-If excess power is being delivered inside the Nest’s wiring, it may damage internal components and could even be a fire hazard.
-If you see this error code appear on your Nest thermostat and want to take steps to prevent electrical damage, it’s a good idea to turn the power off straightaway.
-You can then contact a professional technician with the appropriate experience diagnosing and resolving electrical malfunctions.
+Similar to error code e103, e104 is a critical error originating from an overcurrent.
+If too much power is sent through the Nest’s wiring, it could damage internal components and could even be a fire hazard.
+If you notice this error code pop up on your Nest thermostat and want to guard against electrical damage, it’s recommended to switch the power off as soon as possible.
+You can then get a hold of a professional technician with the proper experience diagnosing and resolving electrical issues.

 e73 – Critical

-This may be as straightforward as the breaker being shut off, but it could also be a problem with the wiring.
-After switching off the power to your HVAC system and thermostat, you can visually examine the wires to make sure nothing is loose or damaged.
-If nothing looks to be out of place, it’s time to get in touch with a local professional.
+This could be as easy as the breaker being turned off, but it may also be an issue with the wiring.
+After shutting off the power to your HVAC system and thermostat, you can visually inspect the wires to make sure nothing is loose or damaged.
+If nothing seems to be out of place, it’s best to get in touch with a local professional.